 Look again at the Strategy canvas for Southwest airlines.
 Where their competition is moderate, Southwest is weak.
 And where their competition continues to be moderate, Southwest becomes strong.

 Instead of spreading out their resources to compete everywhere their competition does, they’ve focused, creating a superior offering in only some areas.

 This last component can seem like window dressing.
 As if: I don’t have time for everything, so I’ll skimp here.

 But that’s a mistake.

 The first two factors are about your business structure.
 But it’s this last factor that communicates that value to your customers.
 Without the clear communication element, the first two steps are wasted.

 StoryBrand is a company built specifically for helping brands clarify their message so people will listen.

 How to Get Started

-Next, they’ve create Blue Ocean Studio (about $30/mo) to walk through the process.
+Next, they’ve created Blue Ocean Studio (about $30/mo) to walk you through the process.
 Or you can read Blue Ocean Shift, which details it as well.